praveencyber21/KrishBik/README.md

 ## Contributing
   Contributions are welcome!
 If you find any bugs or want to improve the application, feel free to open an issue or submit a pull request.

-License
+## License
-This project is licensed under the <null>.
+This project is licensed under the MIT License.